mokemokechicken/reversi-alpha-zero/readme.md

 ```

 When executed, Evaluation will start.
-It evaluates BestModel and the oldest next-generation model by playing about 200 games.
+It evaluates BestModel and the latest next-generation model by playing about 200 games.
 If next-generation model wins, it becomes BestModel.

 ### options